For $200 the Espresso Works All-In-One is a decent coffee maker

 How does it compare?

-I texted this straight after the Wirsh espresso machine, probably Espresso Works’ main competitor.
+I tested this straight after the Wirsh espresso machine, probably Espresso Works’ main competitor.
 The Wirsh is a similar price, but a little smaller.
 Overall, I much preferred using the Espresso Works.
 It was quicker, more intuitive, and had some extra, well-considered features, such as the cup warmer.

-The Espresso Works is unapologetically a beginners’ machine, so they’ve built in safe guards around the steam wand and shot length as well as the coffee options.
+The Espresso Works is unapologetically a beginners’ machine, so they’ve built-in safeguards around the steam wand and shot length as well as the coffee options.
 It's less consistent with shots, but if you're new to making coffee, this shouldn't cause much of a problem in your basic drinks.
 The Wirsh tries harder to appeal to more experienced baristas and, for that reason, sacrifices on usability.
 If the deciding factor isn’t footprint and width, I'd choose the Espresso Works.

 Should you buy it?